sbme-tutorials/sbme-tutorials.github.io/2019/data-structures/presentations/7_week7/index.md

 ##### Set: Insertion (solution 2)

-1. Check for uniqueness in the insertion routine.
+1. Preserve uniqueness in the insertion routine.

 --
 ```c++